TobiZelli/tobizelli/README.md

 - ⚡ Fun fact: ...
 -->

-Hey there,

-i am Tobi and a Electronics technician for devices and systems.
+I'm Tobi a Electronics technician for devices and systems based in Germany.

 I love programming as a hobby.